William Bean

 William Bean (December 9, 1721-May 1782) was an American pioneer, longhunter, and Commissioner of the Watauga Association.
 He is accepted by historians as the first permanent European American settler of Tennessee.

 Biography

-William Bean was born December 9, 1721 in St. Stephens Parish, Northumberland County, Virginia of William Bean Sr. and Margaret Hatton Bean.
-In 1744, Bean married Lydia Russell of Northumberland County (b.
-September 29, 1726).
+William Bean was born December 9, 1721.
+In 1744, Bean married Lydia Russell of Northumberland County.
 William was of Scottish descent, and Lydia was of English descent.